About Ignita Veritas University

 IVU is internationally licensed as a law centre, authorized to provide expert legal consultation and strategic or transactional legal work for private, governmental or intergovernmental organizations.
 Combining its law centre and university aspects in the context of international law, it also functions as a geopolitical research institute.
 As a UN NGO institution, it is authorized to assign delegates to contribute to UN events and to provide advisors and technical experts to assist UN projects, allowing the university to effectively contribute to applied geopolitics.

-Under its licensed authority from a Ministry of Justice and also statutory authority of international law, IVU serves as the host NGO institution for the autonomous Arbitration Court of International Justice (ACIJ), a UN-level Court of Law with full judiciary authority.
-The international licenses of the host NGO empower the ACIJ Court to serve as an independent judiciary body for binding commercial arbitration, and also as a non-governmental Court of Justice for the adjudication and enforcement of international law.
+Under its licensed authority from a Ministry of Justice and also statutory authority of international law, IVU serves as the host NGO institution supporting the autonomous Arbitration Court of International Justice (ACIJ), a UN-level Court of Law with full judiciary authority.
+The ACIJ Court holds its own international licenses which empower it to serve as an independent Judiciary body for binding commercial arbitration, and also as a non-governmental Court of Justice for the adjudication and enforcement of international law.

 In the educational sector, IVU serves as an accrediting agency and educational institution, upholding standards and promoting advancements in academia, in cooperation with other accredited universities and prestigious academic institutions.